sandond77/burgerEJS/README.md

 This is a EJS-Express app built to serve as a recreation of a popular burger chain's menu.

-This app is deployed at: burgerejs-production.up.railway.app
+This app is deployed at: https://burgerejs.onrender.com/